CircuitVerse/Blog/content/posts/Supreeth_Phase_1_Report.md

 - **Small, independent bugs add up to a release.** None of the VueSim fixes were individually dramatic, but together they were the difference between a stalled rewrite and a shippable one.
 - **Auth constraints depend entirely on context.** What works for a web login (cookies, modals) breaks down for OAuth redirects, and breaks down again for a desktop app with no client secret to protect.
 Solving auth generically instead of per-surface would have been a mistake.
-- **Knowing when to stop building from scratch is a skill.** Recognizing mid-implementation that I was re-deriving a well-solved problem, and choosing to pause rather than push through, felt like a more useful decision than finishing a custom flow just to say it was done.
+- **Knowing when to stop building from scratch is a skill.** Recognizing mid-implementation that we were re-deriving a well-solved problem, and choosing to pause rather than push through, felt like a more useful decision than finishing a custom flow just to say it was done.
 - **Review cycles sharpen the work.** Regular PR review with my mentor consistently surfaced cleaner approaches I hadn't considered on my own.
 - **Use AI as a research tool, not a substitute for debugging.** I learned to rely on AI for exploring concepts and possible approaches rather than asking it to identify and fix errors outright.
 Debugging issues myself led to a deeper understanding of the codebase and made the solutions more deliberate and reliable.